Americana / Folk, Thurgau

 “Chemical Reaction” glows warmly to the end, with songs of love strong and lasting because of chemistry: “Beating Better”; and through the seasons: “Cold Rain”, again with rich viola presence from Till and swirling keyboards from Waibel.
 The album's last number is a frisky shuffle, a plea for good night kisses and “dessert in bed”, in “Sugar Daddy”.
 It’s here we hear the playful voice of country singer, Suzie Candell (DE), chiming in on harmony vocals.

 The Texas-born, long-time “Angeleno”, David Raven, mixed the ten tunes of “Chemical Reaction” in his Honky Abbey Studio in Los Angeles.
 Watts and Wimmer were confident in turning over the recordings to Raven’s capable hands, and ears, knowing his role as drummer, percussionist and vocalist on the album would lend him special feeling for the right mood for each song.

 The combined chemistry among this team of sensitive players formulates a sea of powerful grooves, upon which Beth Wimmer’s warm, honest and experienced voice floats, dives deep, and soars above (...like the birds she loves - ‘My Bad Side’) throughout the flow of “Chemical Reaction”.

-The album will be presented live throughout 2020.
+The album will be presented live throughout 2021 in Switzerland and Germany.

 Beth Wimmer traverses a panoramic, emotional palette with her gut-straight songs of humanness, hope and humor - and personal and spiritual redemption.
 Her music vibrates within the unique genre of Americana - embracing Alt-Country, Rock, and Folk music.